DanFessler/react-dockable/README.md

 ## Basic Usage

 The quickest way to get started is simply to provide `Dockable` with `Tab` children components and let the user manage their desired layout from there.
-By default, `Tabs` are displayed in a horizontal layout.

-> 💡 Note, each `Tab` must have a unique id to avoid undefined behavior
+The `Tab` component is the core primitive of Dockable which renders your App's custom components.
+Each tab can be thought of as a logic collection of like-features for your app.

 ```jsx
 <Dockable.Root>